Javeria9988/Pangenome-Analysis-Pipeline/README.md

 5. **Detect Stop Codons:**
    - **Container:** `python-biopython-pandas-ps:latest`
-   - **Description:** This custom container includes Python along with the ps, Biopython and Pandas libraries, used for detecting premature stop codons and processing genomic data.
+   - **Description:** This customized container includes Python along with the ps, Biopython and Pandas libraries, used for detecting premature stop codons and processing genomic data.

 6. **Gene Description:**
    - **Container:** `python-biopython-pandas-ps:latest`
-   - **Description:** This custom container includes Python along with the ps, Biopython and Pandas libraries, used for adding gene product details from panaroo generated gene_presence_absence.csv file.
+   - **Description:** This customized container includes Python along with the ps, Biopython and Pandas libraries, used for adding gene product details from panaroo generated gene_presence_absence.csv file.

 ### Usage
 To ensure that Docker is enabled, the pipeline is configured with Docker integration: